Codyn6263/PluginDevelopment/README.md

-# PluginDevelopment
+# My Portfolio

- A repo meant to showcase plugins I've developed as a sort of expanding portfolio.
+This repo serves as a project to showcase a variety of things I've worked on as a sort of expanding portfolio.